AndyMc3000/ci-ms2-party-chef/testing.md

 I completed the above manual testing on the following browsers;

 ### Chrome ###
-* All tests ran OK (I completed the above manual testing using Chrome).
+* All tests ran OK.

 ### Firefox ###
-* All tests ran OK
+* All tests ran OK.

 ### Safari ###
-* All tests ran OK
+* All tests ran OK.